anornkun/ecash_node_tools/README.md

 [eCash YouTube channel](https://www.youtube.com/@eCashOfficial),
 'eCash Node Support' Telegram channel

-It is also possible to run an eCash node on your own machine, but this means that you need to maintain the machine and ensure a consistent internet connection to keep your node connected.
+You can also run an eCash node on your own machine, but this means that you need to maintain the machine and ensure a consistent internet connection to keep your node connected.

-If you want a simple way to earn staking rewards, there is also a [commercial service](https://ecashstaking.com/) that provides eCash in a simple way for a commission.
-In this case, you don't need any of this code, just stake and earn (but less).
+If you want a simple way to earn staking rewards, there is also a [commercial service](https://ecashstaking.com/) that provides carefree eCash staking for a commission.